gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+###2.9.5
+* Fixed: Bug in tab class with repeatable fields
+* Improvement: Added the possibilty to set css classes for field, when building

 ###2.9.4
 * Fixed: Fixes jquery-ui url to work with http and https. props @sebmaynard